Issuin icon

 • Can handle basic authentication.

-2. Send the endpoint URL to your Adyen contact.
+2. You send the endpoint URL to your Adyen contact.

 To learn more about setting up webhooks, see Set up webhooks.